In this post, we will understand how to use Serilog in AWS Lambda to store logs in AWS CloudWatch.

 file inside the constructor.

-Once Serilog is initialized, you can use below methods for logging.
+Once Serilog is initialized, you can use the below logging methods.

 You can copy the above code from here.